 The development of The Calder is a capital project is funded by Wakefield Council, who own the building and are the principal proprietor of the waterfront site adjacent to The Hepworth Wakefield.
 The development of the new exhibition space at The Hepworth Wakefield forms part of the Council’s Wakefield Waterfront regeneration plans.
 The on-going exhibition and events programme is funded through Wakefield Council, Arts Council England and Arts Council England Catalyst Arts programme.

-Untitled series comprises found objects, which includes street benches, jet and car engines and stainless steel preparation tables - all 'activated' through the presence of a naked youth, a small fire and a simple sequence of actions.
-Visitors to The Calder will be able to observe these live activates at timed intervals throughout each day.
+Internationally acclaimed British artist, Roger Horns, exhibited his entire body of Youth works for the first time as the inaugural exhibition at The Calder which ran from the 30 August – 3 November, 2013.
+The exhibition comprised found objects, which included street benches, jet and car engines and stainless steel preparation tables - all 'activated' through the presence of a naked youth, a small fire and a simple sequence of actions.
+Visitors to The Calder were able to observe these live activations at timed intervals throughout the day.

 In early-2014, Erika Vogt (b.
 1974, New Jersey, USA) presented Speech Mesh – Drawn OFF, a site specific commission for The Calder.
 Speech Mesh - Drawn OFF comprised a group of cast sculptures arranged in dialogue with a series of new videos and was the first solo exhibition in the UK by the American artist.

 In spring 2014 The Calder was transformed by experimental sound and sculpture installation, Haggard Caravan.
 Produced over then days in The Calder, the installation was made in direct response to the site's architecture, riverside setting and the histories embedded in the reclaimed building.